KeyComps2020/KeyAttendance/docs/setup.md

 * cd to `KeyAttendance/app/frontend/`
 * `npm start`

-Then, in the second, activate the virtual environment of your choice and run:
+Then, in the second, activate the virtual environment of your choice in `KeyAttendance/app/backend`and run:

 * `python manage.py runserver` if you're on a Windows machine, or `python3 manage.py runserver` if you're on a Unix machine.